 The Technical College System of Georgia and WGTC believe it is extremely important to identify, evaluate, and encourage good work habits as an integral part of the instructional program.
-Therefore, a system to evaluate "work ethics" in each course has been developed.
-Work ethics grades (3, 2, 1, 0) are earned in each completed credit hour course and are included on the student's permanent record and transcript.
+Therefore, a system to evaluate "work ethics" has been developed and will be assessed in selected courses within a student's program.
+Work ethics characteristics are taught and assessed in each selected course with the grade provided as a component of each academic grade.